Suspence00/HelvaultCSV-Converter/docs/README.md

 }
 ```

 Scryfall asks in their API to provide 50-100ms of latency between requests, hence the sleep.
-But after a little bashing, we now have a dataset far more fleshed out just by taking that Scryfall ID and hitting it with 5 lines of Powershell.
+But after a little bashing, we now have a dataset far more fleshed out just by taking the Scryfall ID of the card(s) and 5 lines of Powershell.

 ## Part 4.
 To be continued